Seebrasse345/CV/DEPLOYMENT.md

 ### ESLint v9 Compatibility

-If you wish to update to ESLint v9 in the future, you'll need to:

-1. Create a new `eslint.config.js` file in the root directory
+The repository includes dual ESLint configurations to ensure compatibility with both ESLint v8 and v9:

+1. `.eslintrc.js` - Traditional configuration for ESLint v8
+2. `eslint.config.js` - New flat config format for ESLint v9, which currently redirects to the `.eslintrc.js` file using the `@eslint/eslintrc` compatibility layer

+This approach ensures the project can work with either ESLint version.
+When fully migrating to ESLint v9 in the future:

+1. Update the `eslint.config.js` file with a native ESLint v9 configuration
-2. Migrate your configuration from `.eslintrc.js` to the new format
+2. Remove the `.eslintrc.js` file once the migration is complete
 3. Update the `vercel.json` file to use ESLint v9 without the version restriction

-For convenience, a stub configuration file (`eslint.config.future.js`) has been included in the repository.
-When ready to migrate, rename this file to `eslint.config.js` and remove the `.eslintrc.js` file.
+For reference, a sample native ESLint v9 configuration (`eslint.config.future.js`) has been included in the repository.

-Follow the official migration guide at: https://eslint.org/docs/latest/use/configure/migration-guide
+Follow the official migration guide for more details: https://eslint.org/docs/latest/use/configure/migration-guide

 ## Deployment Instructions